-GABA is the nervous systems calming neurotransmitter.
-GABAergic neurotransmission calms the amygdala, preventing it from generating inappropriate emotional and behavioral responses.
-(Jie, 2018).
-Researchers believe that that certain neuropsychological diseases may develop because stress has reduced how efficiently the GABAergic network functions (Jie, 2018).
+GABA is the nervous system calming neurotransmitter.
+For example, GABAergic neurotransmission calms the amygdala, preventing it from generating inappropriate emotional and behavioral responses (Jie, 2018).
+Researchers believe that certain neuropsychological diseases may develop because stress has reduced how efficiently the GABAergic network functions ( Jie, 2018).

 Problematically then, stress reduces the neurotransmitter we need to reduce stress.

 However, olfactory nerve cells express GABA when we breathe in certain smells.
-Clearly, calming smells such as lavender and chamomile are relaxing for many reasons including how they trigger GABA which then, in turn calms the cascade of stress hormones that begins at the amygdala then goes right through the HPA axis.
+Calming smells such as lavender and chamomile are relaxing for many reasons, including how they trigger GABA, which then, in turn, calms the cascade of stress hormones that begins at the amygdala and then goes right through the HPA axis.

 When we breathe soothing fragrances regularly, we hopefully begin to change our internal chemistry into that of a calmer person.

-Likewise essential oils like lavender, chamomile, geranium, vetiver will have the same effects if they are absorbed into the body.
+Likewise, essential oils like lavender, chamomile, geranium, and vetiver will have the same effects if absorbed into the body.
 This time, their constituents lock onto receptors in the body to act like keys in the door to switch things on and off.
 Sometimes it is GABA or maybe the mood modulator serotonin, each time bringing our bodies into balance.

-And it is a successful plan…but it is only a short term one.
+It is a successful plan but it is only a short-term plan.
 Sooner or later, lifestyle changes will have to happen.
-No-one can keep on facing stress indefinitely.
-Changes are hard and they can sometimes be very expensive to make, but we only have one heart, and life is precious.
+We only have one heart, and life is precious.

-I love this image of people queuing for pills and the one lonely person willing to try and listen to what his or her body has to say and then to make changes.
+I love this image of people queuing for pills and the one lonely person willing to try and listen to what their body has to say and then make changes.
 I promise you that at the end of this, it is that one person who will feel better.
-Every other person will be all too conscious of stress still hot on their heels chasing them, into that inevitable breakdown in health.
+But, unfortunately, every other person will be all too conscious of stress still hot on their heels, chasing them into that inevitable breakdown in health.

 The Best Essential Oils For Stress

 So relaxing, so soothing, and somehow it seems to distance us from our worries a bit.
-They’re still there, but you can breathe a bit easier and your thoughts slow down.
+They’re still there, but you can breathe more easily and slow your thoughts down.

-Don’t rely on lavender too heavily though, if you are bathing in it etc, because it can begin to dry your skin.
-Try to rotate it with some of the others.
+Don’t rely on lavender too heavily, though, if you are bathing in it, etc., because it can begin to dry your skin.
+Instead, try to rotate it with some of the others.

-Geranium essential oil in the bath makes stress just lift away.
-It is always wonderful, but most especially so if you are worrying about money.
+The geranium essential oil in the bath makes stress just lift away.
+It is always wonderful, especially if you are worried about money.

-It’s a great hormonal balancer, of course, as well as being lightning for your mood, and it is gently soothing after lots of relationship battles.
+It’s a tremendous hormonal balancer, of course, as well as being lightning for your mood, and it is gently soothing after lots of relationship battles.

 I always say that chamomile sings Doris Day songs!
-She just bobs back and from on her thin stalk singing “Que sera sera, whatever will be, will be”.
-Completely unfazed by the heat of the sun or battered by storms, chamomile’s strength is her flexibility and ability to submit.
-She doesn’t just get by, she is strong enough to be considered a physician plant.
-Place her in a border and all the other plants thrive from the support she gives them.
+She bobs back and from on her thin stalk, singing, “Que sera sera, whatever will be, will be.”
+Completely unfazed by the sun's heat or battered by storms, chamomile’s strength is her flexibility and ability to submit.
+She doesn’t just get by; she is strong enough to be considered a physician plant.
+Place her in a border, and all the other plants thrive from the support she gives them.

 Chamomile just submits everything to the universe.
-And whilst I don’t subscribe to hiding bills in the drawer or avoiding important conversations, I’ve never found that worrying for worry’s sake a successful way forward either.
+And while I don’t subscribe to hiding bills in the drawer or avoiding essential conversations, I’ve never found worrying for worry’s sake a successful way forward.

-Put your big girl pants on, spend some time with Chamomile, you’ll be amazed how quietly courageous you become.
+Put your big girl pants on, and spend some time with Chamomile; you’ll be amazed how quietly courageous you become.

-One of the reasons I rate vetiver so highly for stress, is because it is such a sustainable crop.
+One of the reasons I rate vetiver so highly for stress is because it is such a sustainable crop.
 We’ll talk about frankincense in a moment, and yes, it is one of the best essential oils for stress, but the Earth is in dangerously low supply now.
-If we continue to harvest frankincense at the rate we are going, there will be none left by the year 2050.
-In every other case, but breathing difficulties, there is some other oil that could take its place.
+If we continue to harvest frankincense at the rate we are going; none will be left by the year 2050.
+In every other case, but breathing difficulties, some other oil could take its place.

-In the case of slowing the breath, in hyperventilation and panic attacks, vetiver is not only a good substitute, it is better.
+In the case of slowing the breath, hyperventilation, and panic attacks, vetiver is not only a good substitute, but it is also better.

-Vetiver is not only sustainable, it is a fair trade crop whose trade can better the lives of farmers in some of the poorest communities on this planet.
+Vetiver is not only sustainable but a fair trade crop whose trade can better the lives of farmers in some of the poorest communities on this planet.

-Its roots dig deep, deep, deep into the ground, and are able to correct some of the biggest ecological challenges we have.
-It can remove heavy metals and nuclear waste from the soil, and can prevent soil erosion.
-It provides water for plants that would otherwise die of thirst, if vetiver did not pull it up from the deepest water tables.
+Its roots dig deep, deep, deep into the ground and can correct some of the most significant environmental challenges we have.
+It can remove heavy metals and nuclear waste from the soil and prevent soil erosion.
+It provides water for plants that would otherwise die of thirst if the vetiver did not pull it up from the most profound water tables.

 How does stress affect the body?
 It speeds everything up.
 Vetiver slows it all back down.

-There is nothing that slows the breath like frankincense does, it opens the airways allowing more air in and restoring elasticity to the tissues.
-If stress is exacerbating your asthma, or making you cough, then frankincense is the way to go.
+Nothing slows the breath as frankincense does; it opens the airways allowing more air in and restoring elasticity to the tissues.
+If stress exacerbates your asthma or makes you cough, then frankincense is the way to go.

-Likewise, if you are facing a question of faith, frankincense is a way to hear your deity more clearly.
+Likewise, frankincense is a way to hear your deity more clearly if you face a question of faith.

 As a plant shaman, I regard essential oils as gifts from my plant allies.
-They are my teachers, my helpers and my friends.
+They are my teachers, my helpers, and my friends.
 I hope that you will come to see them the same way over time.
-Like any ally, the longer we work with them, the more useful they become because of the backstory that exists between you.
-There is other stuff you learn about them that helps you to utilize them in different ways and they become good at seeing traps you are going to fall into before you do.
-That’s the trait of a good team mate, right?
+Like any ally, the longer we work with them, the more valuable they become because of the backstory between us.
+There is other stuff you learn about them that helps you utilize them in different ways, and they become good at seeing traps you fall into before you do.
+That’s the trait of a good teammate, right?

 How does stress affect the body long term?
-The answer has to be that it gets worse and worse.
-Essential oils are great as a temporary self care measure, but real self care is talking to your creditors, maybe reducing hours at work or having difficult conversations with loved ones.
-And remember, for every conversation you need to have, there will be a plant ally ready to help you, the key to finding them is just to learn to listen to what they have to say.
+Unfortunately, the answer has to be that it gets worse and worse.
+Essential oils are great as a temporary self-care measure, but authentic self-care is talking to your creditors, reducing work hours, or having difficult conversations with loved ones.
+And remember, for every chat you need, a plant ally will be ready to help you; the key to finding them is to learn to listen to what they say.